Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 ## 2. Getting Started

 Sky Culture Maker provides a seamless workflow to create custom sky cultures directly within Stellarium.
-This section will guide you through the initial steps to get familiar with the interface and start creating your first sky culture.
+This section will guide you through the initial steps to get familiar with the interface and start creating your first sky culture and how to use the converter.

-### Overview of the User Interface
+After activating the plugin, you can start it via the Stellarium toolbar.
+After starting the Sky Culture Maker, the Start dialog window will appear.
+There, you will find the options **Create**, **Convert**, and **Cancel**.
+Let's look at **Create** first.

+### Maker

+Clicking **Create** will start the Maker and open the three windows.
+1. The _Location window_ so that the user can navigate to the correct location where to create the sky culture
+2. The _Date/time window_ so that the user can choose the correct date and time of the sky
-Once the plugin is activated, you can access it through the Stellarium toolbar.
-By clicking on **Create**, the main window will open, providing several tabs, each dedicated to different aspects of sky culture creation:
+3. The main window of the maker, which provides several tabs dedicated to different aspects of sky culture creation.

 - **Overview:** Manage constellations, remove existing ones, and save your sky culture.
 The license must be specified here.
 - **Description:** Enter essential metadata like the sky culture's name, description, and author.
 See the [Stellarium Guide](https://stellarium.org/files/guide.pdf) for details on recommended attributes.